 We recognise that building trust and relationships with communities takes resource, time, and different approaches to involvement.
-Therefore, this call provides funding for primary care researchers to enhance their involvement/ engagement work by reaching out to under-served communities in addition to their existing involvement plans.
-It is our hope that through this funding researchers and research teams will be able to develop reciprocal and sustainable partnerships with communities that can support ongoing an/or future research.
+Therefore, this call provides funding for individuals to enhance their involvement/ engagement work by reaching out to under-served communities in addition to their existing involvement plans.
+It is our hope that through this funding researchers, research teams and Departments will be able to develop reciprocal and sustainable partnerships with communities that can support ongoing an/or future research.

-Please note, that this call is not meant to compensate for insufficient public involvement and engagement budgeting when a research grant application was written but is for additional focus activities to allow researchers to expand and diversify the groups they are involving and engaging in their research.
+Please note, that this call is not meant to compensate for insufficient public involvement and engagement budgeting when a research grant application was written.
+This fund is for additional activities to allow individuals to expand and diversify the groups they are involving and engaging in their research.